dkuzniar4/FreqAmpTool/README.md

    Save it in the same format.

-5. Run FreqAmpTool <"wav file"> to plot 3d surface figure with Frequency characteristics depends of signal amplitude
+5. Run FreqAmpTool <"wav_file_name"> to plot 3d surface figure with Frequency characteristics depends of signal amplitude

    e.g.